 - Special Guest: Mandy Patinkin as Hugh.

-- Tarot Troubles: Averted when the Death card comes up, Lisa is terrified, but the gypsy calmly explains that Death just means change and isn't automatically a bad thing.
-Then she freaks out after drawing The Happy Squirrel.
+- Tarot Troubles: Parodied.
+When the Death card comes up, Lisa is terrified, but the gypsy calmly explains that Death just means change and isn't automatically a bad thing.
+Then she herself freaks out after drawing The Happy Squirrel.

 - Technical Virgin: Lisa wonders if she should wear white for her wedding as she had sex with Milhouse when she was a teenager (then broke up with him by telling him she might not get married).
 Marge assures Lisa that Milhouse doesn't count.

 - Tears from a Stone: Robots aren't supposed to have emotions, but cry at sentimental events and short themselves out.

 - Theatre Phantom: Martin Prince went missing after a science fair explosion and lives beneath the school, playing the piano and wearing a Phantom mask.

 - Time for Plan B: When Hugh's first attempt at a Wacky Marriage Proposal backfires, he resorts to a far cheaper but more direct backup stunt to deliver his message.